Our Top 10 Wedding Planning Tips for Newly Engaged Couples

 Choose moments that surprise and delight your guests.

+So our top tip here is: think about what will delight your guests, not what’s expected.
 Those unexpected touches often become the heart of the celebration.

 Erica Hawkins Photography